 Our business is dependent not only on securing new customers but also on maintaining current customers.
-We had one customer that accounted for an aggregate of approximately 36% of our revenue for the year ended December 31, 2019, and the same customer accounted for an aggregate of approximately 28% of our revenue for the year ended December 31, 2018.
-At December 31, 2019, one customer accounted for an aggregate of 35% of our accounts receivable.
+We had one customer that accounted for an aggregate of approximately 30% of our revenue for the year ended December 31, 2020, and the same customer accounted for an aggregate of approximately 36% of our revenue for the year ended December 31, 2019.
+At December 31, 2020, this same customer accounted for an aggregate of 35% of our accounts receivable.
 Unless we are able to retain our existing customers, or secure new customers if we lose one or more of our significant customers, our revenue and results of operations would be adversely affected.
-In addition, the default on payments by one or more of these significant customers may negatively impact our cash flow and current assets.
+In addition, the default on payments by our significant customer or other important customers may negatively impact our cash flow and current assets.